The pricing of domain names is part art, part science. Some of the factors that we consider include:

 You can use any recognized registrar you want.
 If you already have an account somewhere and are happy with that registrar, then feel free to use them.

 If you are keen to take possession of your domain name as quickly as possible, then you may want to consider opening an account with the registrar that holds the name you are buying.
-This will allow us to do a push transfer which can be completed within hours vs 5-7 days for transfers between registrars.
+This will allow us to do a push transfer which can be completed within a hour or so.

 Per ICANN rules, registrars are not permitted to transfer a domain name to another registrar for 60-days after either of the following occur: